protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/Dave-Integration.md

 Generate the application as you did it in step1.
 Build the generated code and download it to the target as you normally do it.
 The LED1 should blink in a 300ms interval.

-Congratulations, you have build you first eTrice Application on top of the Dave&trade; drivers!!!
+Congratulations, you have built you first eTrice Application on top of the Dave&trade; drivers!!!

 ###Step 5:###
 As further exercise you can extend the model in the following way: